Creativity and productivity can thrive together

 “Young children fizz with ideas.
 But the moment they go to school, they begin to lose the freedom to explore, take risks and experiment.”

 And it’s true.
 Think back to your playground days and the wildly imaginative games you’d play with your friends.
 Plus, all the creative activities in lessons: painting, building things and writing stories.

 From our formative years onwards, creativity it often associated with leisure time.
 Side projects staff work on outside of their working day.
 But it’s important to bring those flashes of brilliance into your workplace, whilst working towards your requirements with KPIs.

-Balancing business needs and creativity
+Balancing business needs between creativity and productivity

 The problem with creative minds is the process isn’t measurable.
 With productivity, you can provide tangible data.

 To get to that stage of presenting information, you’ll need to have some form of a creative process.
 Even if your industry doesn’t require a huge amount of it, you’ll still need a website and a team behind it selling your company to the world around you.

 Whilst being creative doesn’t make a living for most people, it’s an enormous part of how your business comes across to the world.

 To achieve the balance you need, you can consider the following steps: